yochaigal/cairn/cairn-srd.md

 | Hostile | Wary | Curious | Kind | Helpful |

 **Morale**
 Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
 Some groups may use their leader's WIL in place of their own.
-Lone foes must save when they're reduced to 0HP.
+Lone foes must save when they're reduced to 0 HP.
 Morale does not affect PCs.

 **Hirelings**
 PCs can hire **hirelings** to aid them in their expeditions.
 To create a hireling, roll 3d6 for each ability score, then give them 1d6 HP and a simple weapon (d6), then roll on the [**Character Creation**](#character-creation) tables to further flesh them out.
 Hirelings cost between 1-3gp per day, or a share of whatever treasure the party obtains.